Python-PyQt/PyQt6-Docs/descriptions/QtGui/QOffscreenSurface-requestedFormat-f.rst

     :status: todo
     :pysig: 22129251b88267f51c8f630979b39081
     :realsig: () const
-    :digest: 56ea2efc8504a876b839a95d3802ea4b
+    :digest: 007afb1f2f4fce960eca8b536bfca278

 Returns the requested surfaceformat of this offscreen surface.

-If the requested format was not supported by the platform implementation, the  will differ from the actual offscreen surface format.
+If the requested format was not supported by the platform implementation, the requestedFormat will differ from the actual offscreen surface format.

 This is the value set with :sip:ref:`~PyQt6.QtGui.QOffscreenSurface.setFormat`.